shapesmusic/Shapes-Basics-Draft/lessons/05-the-anchor-note.md

 The anchor note is like a magnet.
 As the other notes move away from it, they take on a feeling of tension, like they're stretched away from the anchor and want to pull back to it.
 And when they arrive back to the anchor, the tension goes away.

-Here are all the notes of the shape, with a pause each time we reach the anchor note:
+Here are all the notes of the shape, with a pause each time we reach the anchor note.

 [play]

-In fact, you can play random notes of the shape, followed by the anchor, and each note will sound like it's pulling toward the anchor, like this:
+In fact, you can play random notes of the shape, followed by the anchor, and each note will sound like it's pulling toward the anchor, like this.

 [play]